 Damages to Parked Vehicles

 If a personal vehicle is damaged while stopped or parked on campus property, the owner's vehicle insurance applies.
 The owner should report the incident to Campus Safety and request they complete an incident report.
-The owner will need the incident report for their insurance company.
-The College is not liable for any deductibles or uninsured amounts on an owner's insurance policy if the College is not liable for the damage.
-The College's insurance would only apply if the College were negligent in some way and directly responsible for the loss.
+The owner will need the incident report from their insurance company.
+The college is not liable for any deductibles or uninsured amounts on an owner's insurance policy if the college is not liable for the damage.
+The college's insurance would only apply if the college were negligent in some way and directly responsible for the loss.

 The following limits have been provided as a guide by the college's insurance carrier.
 This is the minimum level of coverage suggested.